ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-new-page/README.md

 1. *Initial request for form:* The first step involves a request that results in a page being displayed.
 This page contains a form designed to gather the required data from the user.
 2. *Submitting the Form:* After the user fills out and submits the form, a second request takes place.
 This request sends the user's data to the server, where it's either added as new data to the database (Create) or used to update existing data (Update).

-Below, we'll tackle the first half of the `New` + `Create` process (a `GET` request to a view displaying a form), and in the next lesson we'll handle the what happens when that form is submitted.
+Below, we'll tackle the first half of the `New` + `Create` process (a `GET` request to a view displaying a form), and in the next lesson we'll handle what happens when that form is submitted.

 ## Defining the route on the server